Sneha2541/Smart-home-Automation-using-Blynk-app/README.md

 A smart home automation project using ESP32 with Blynk Application

 Features

--Four LEDs which can be controlled from anywhere using Blynk app
+-Two LEDs which can be controlled from anywhere using Blynk app
 -Temperature and Humidity info using DHTT sensor
--Temperature Alerts (In-App notification + mail)
+-Temperature Alerts (In-App notification)
--Remote Gate control (manual control from 0 to 180 degrees)
--Smoke Detection using MQ2 sensor with buzzer and Blynk app notification
+-Distance measurement in car parking using Ultrasonic sensor displays in app